 The campus will remain closed until 12 noon Thursday, 02/13/25.
 Students should log into Canvas for specific class information from their instructors.
 Please contact event organizers for information on specific activities.
 Normal operations will resume at 12pm on Thursday.

-Sponsored Research and Institutional Grants is organizationally responsible for support of externally restricted funding for research and other sponsor funded activities.
+Sponsored Research is organizationally responsible for support of externally restricted funding for research and other sponsor funded activities.
 The office supports faculty proposal development and administration of funded projects.

 Contact Us